Taktfuld/ChatPal/README.md

-# Discord AI Chat Bot
+# 0xzero AI Discord Bot

-A Discord bot that responds to messages in a designated channel using AI (ChatGPT).
+A professional Discord bot that responds to messages in a designated channel using AI (ChatGPT-4o).

 ## Features